-More that 20 campus buildings are using real-time energy monitoring systems to educate Dickinsonians about energy conservation and our work to become carbon neutral by 2020.
+More that 23 campus buildings are using real-time energy monitoring systems to educate Dickinsonians about energy conservation and our work to become and maintain carbon neutrality.
 Check out our online energy dashboard online or on the touchscreen monitors on campus in the HUB and in Kaufman Hall.

 Arrays of grid-tied solar photovoltaic (pv) panels with a combined capacity of 110 kW are installed at Kaufman Hall, Waidner-Spahr Library, Althouse Trellis, Treehouse, and the Dickinson College Organic Farm.
 The arrays at the farm provide electricity for irrigation pumps, the farmhouse and yurts, which house student farmers.
 The farm also has a solar-powered electric vehicle and uses solar thermal energy, backed-up with a biodiesel fueled boiler, for an innovative root heating system in its high-tunnel greenhouses.
 Students participated in the design and installation of each of the solar arrays.

 Students use waste vegetable oil from our dining hall to produce biodiesel, a renewable fuel, for use at our College Farm.
 We are also working to advance initiatives in anaerobic digestion (AD), a strategy included in the EPA’s food recovery hierarchy that is preferable to landfilling/incineration because it reclaims valuable resources.
 Keeping food waste from landfills, such as by transforming it into fuel or fertilizer, can save money and reduce environmental impacts.